PrestaShop/prestashop-specs/content/1.7/back-office/orders/invoices/configure-invoices.md

 - **Date picking widget inputs with the calendar icons** - once clicked on the date numbers, there will be a date picking widget pop-up.
 - **Generate PDF file by date CTA** - once clicked, the PDF download will be executed.

-## By order status section
+## By order status block

 This UI block provides ability to download the PDF invoices of the selected order statuses.
 After the download, the invoices are displayed page by page in single document, if there are multiple PDF invoices.

 - **Clock icon and title By date** - title of the UI block
 - **From and tooltip _i_ icon** - once hovered, the tooltip is with the white-colored text in the dark box _You can also export orders which have not been charged yet._
 - **Checkboxes, square icons with red or green backgrounds, and numeric values in the squares, Order status names** - the square background color indicates if there are some invoices in total counted for the certain Order status - square with green background.
 Or there are no incvoices in total for the certain Order status - red square.
 The **total number of the invocies** are displayed in the squares.
+- **Generate PDF file by status CTA** - once clicked, the PDF download will be executed.

-## Screw icon and Invoice options section
+## Screw icon and Invoice options

 - **Enable invoices and tooltip _i_ icon** - Enables or disables Invoices, once the tooltip is hovered, there is a text in the dark box _If enabled, your customers will receive an invoice for the purchase._
 - **Enable tax breakdown and tooltip _i_ icon** - Enables or disables showing the Tax details in the Invoice, once the tooltip is hovered, there is a text in the dark box _If required, show the total amount per rate of the corresponding tax._